-John Leland has been director of the University of Dayton Research Institute since September 1, 2005.
-As director, John sets strategic directions for the Institute to support the development of its staff, growth in revenues and contribution to the University’s mission.
-He also ensures that the Institute maintains robust compliance, ethics and fiscal processes.
+John Leland has been Vice President for Research since July 1, 2015 and director of the University of Dayton Research Institute since September 1, 2005.
+John sets strategic directions for research and the Institute to support the development of its staff, growth in revenues and contribution to the University’s mission.
+He also ensures that the research maintains robust compliance, ethics and fiscal processes.
 John regularly works with local, state and federal government and economic development organizations to support regional technology based economic development initiatives.
 He routinely develops and presents testimony to House and Senate Congressional committees in advocacy of science and engineering education and research funding.

 Prior to becoming director, John served as associate director of operations for UDRI and head of the Institute’s Materials Engineering division.
 He also served as UD’s director for technology partnerships, where he was responsible for the protection and licensing of the University’s patents and other intellectual property.
 John joined UDRI in 2000 after concluding a Congressional Science Fellowship sponsored by the American Society of Mechanical Engineers (ASME) and the American Association for the Advancement of Science (AAAS).
 During his 16 years as a researcher for the Air Force Research Laboratory (AFRL) at Wright-Patterson Air Force Base, John led a research group in the Propulsion Directorate, where researchers developed thermal management concepts and technologies for high-density power electronics, megawatt lasers and high-powered microwaves for future aircraft.